Haplocosmia himalayana: Description

 Males of this species can live up to 5 years and females up to 15 years.
 Females may grow up to 13 cm, while males only reach up to 6 cm.
 Both sexes have a light brown, grayish carapace and opisthosoma, with legs that are mostly dark brown with a tan patella.

 Distribution

-The species is found in the southern edge of the Himalayan foothills, around the Dehradun district, a region of temperate climate with cold winters.
-It apperas to prefer a temperature range of 23–28 C and 65% of humidity.
+The species is found in the southern edge of the Himalayan foothills, in southern foothill of Nepal, e g.
+Chitwan, regions in India e.g. around the Dehradun district, a region of temperate climate with cold winters.
+It appears to prefer a temperature range of 23–28 C and 65% of humidity.

 Behavior

 The species makes burrows in moist soil and constructs webs for seclusion.
-It feeds on other invertebrates, including their own species, and is weell adapted to kill large prey.
+It feeds on other invertebrates, including their species, and is well adapted to kill large prey.